kingsley-devy/alx-low_level_programming/0x00-hello_world/README.md

 * 1-compiler - compile c file but do not link

 * 0-preprocessor - stop at the processor stage don't compile

+* 2-assembler - generate assembly code of a C code and save it o/p.